What is Cleaning in Place or CIP Cycle? Light on Automation Prospect

 - Stationary Systems (Fixed directly on the floor)

-- Using CIP Skid (For mobile systems)
+- Using CIP Skid

-- Using an in-built automated CIP cycle (For stationary systems)
+- Using an in-built CIP cycle

-To understand easily, we’ll see the in-built CIP of a dedicated process vessel.
-The cleaning steps remain constant while the philosophy for an integrated approach is different than single-vessel CIP.
-The picture below is just put to give you a rough idea.
+To make it easy, we’ll look at the in-built CIP of a dedicated process vessel.
+While cleaning steps remain constant, the philosophy for an integrated approach is different than single-vessel CIP.

 Recipe Based Approach

-- Proper concentration of cleaning agents
+- Availability of cleaning agents

-- Drain lines are connected properly
+- Drain lines are properly connected

 Execution

-Based on the selected utility, the cleaning process initiates.
-Purified Water if selected, would require heating during the caustic wash to effectively disengage high soiling at high pH.
 Whereas, WFI itself is in hot condition approx. 80°C and hence not included in a recipe.
-The mixer is kept on till the completion of the cycle at a suitable RPM.
+The mixer is kept ON till the completion of the cycle at a suitable RPM.

 Pre-Rinse